 |+1 run of the Star move|

-The 30 kinds of weapons in SoR4 are classified following 4 different types (melee, non-lethal, less-lethal and projectile) associated with 3 different ranges (short, mid-range and long):
+The 30 kinds of weapons in SoR4 are classified into 4 different types (melee, non-lethal, less-lethal, and projectile) associated with 3 different ranges (short, mid-range, and long):

 - Projectile weapons always get automatically thrown at enemies, with long-range projectiles going through the whole screen,